 Will gynecomastia go away with weight loss?

 Gynecomastia caused by excess fat (or pseudogynecomastia) can sometimes go away with weight loss.
 If it’s the result of prior weight loss or you’re already at a healthy weight, then liposuction is often the best option.
+However, excess glandular tissue cannot be removed through liposuction or weight loss alone in most cases.

 Does Gyno mean low testosterone?